RedHatInsights/insights-core/docs/customtut_rule.rst

     multiple ``ifcfg`` scripts, you'll need to add the path as well.
     For example::

-        input_data.add("ifcfg",
+        input_data.add(Specs.ifcfg,
                        IFCFG_ETH0,
                        path="etc/sysconfig/network-scripts/ifcfg-eth0")
-        input_data.add("ifcfg",
+        input_data.add(Specs.ifcfg,
                        IFCFG_ETH1,
                        path="etc/sysconfig/network-scripts/ifcfg-eth1")

-In the second test case we are using `bad` input data so we have to also provide the errors that we expect our rule to return to the framework.
+In the second test case we are using *bad* input data so we have to also provide the errors that we expect our rule to return to the framework.
 The expected results are in the same format that we create the return value in ``ssh_secure.report``.